-According to the ability of different detection approaches presented in Table~\ref{tab:rules}, we found that integrating existing detection tools as a detector chain is sufficient to detect all the vulnerability types in our list.
-Two aspects decide the extensibility of this detector chain: 1) the misuse types covered by the detection approaches, 2) the informativeness of the output of detectors.
-To represent the cryptographic misuse in a unified form, we formally define the sink-related cryptographic misuse as follow.
+According to the ability of different detection approaches presented in Table~\ref{tab:rules}, integrating existing detection tools as a detector chain is sufficient to detect all the vulnerability types in our list.
+The extensibility of this detector chain is decided by the misuse types covered by the detection approaches, as well as the informativeness of the output of detectors.
+To represent the cryptographic misuse in a unified form, we formally define the sink-related cryptographic misuse as follows.

 \begin{definition}[sink-related cryptographic misuse] A \emph{sink-related cryptographic misuse} is a tuple $\langle m,id,p,d,t,\textsf{S}\rangle$.
 It consists of \begin{compactitem}[\textbullet] \item $m$: the signature of misused cryptographic API.
 Generally, the definition of this method is provided by the cryptographic libraries. \item $id$: the $id$ of vulnerability caused by the misuse, as defined in Table~\ref{tab:rules}. \item $p$: the signature of the parent method, i.e., the user-defined method where the misuse is located in. \item $d$: the descriptions of misuse, including the information about the reason and actual parameters of the misuse. \item $t$: the tool used to detect the misuse, e.g., \textsf{CG}, \textsf{CC}, \textsf{BS}, etc. \item \textsf{S}: the list of sink categories.
 Each of the sink categories contains at least one sink that is detected to release sensitive data affected by the misused cryptographic API call. \end{compactitem} \end{definition}